jsantell/dancer.js/README.md

 **HTML5 Playback with Web Audio or Audio Data** Chrome and Firefox are both supported out of the box -- other browsers will need to leverage the flash fallback until either of these APIs are implemented.

 **To enable flash** You must set Dancer's defaults for `flashSWF` with the path to the `soundmanager2.swf` and `flashJS` to the path to `soundmanager2.js`, both found in `lib/`.
 Flash player 9 is required, and you must provide an mp3 option.
+Waveform data in Flash is a 1024 Float32Array, but only the first 512 elements have values due to flash's computeSpectrum method.

 **Uint32Array and Float32Array are required** Include a shim if you'd like to support browsers that do not have these typed arrays.